Managing Emotional Sticking Points in the Buying Process

 Customers often do not buy from you for emotional reasons.
 These are concerns that they may not share with you.

-This tool helps you to link commonly occurring concerns with ways to address them.
+This tool helps you to link commonly occurring concerns with ways to address them so as to resolve those concerns.

 Where you need sufficient relevant content to approach prospects cold, or via retargeting to grow your influence.